 MIT Supply Chain Management Program (SCM)

-MIT Research-Based Master of Science (MS) Degree
+MIT Research-Based Master of Science (SM) Degree

 The two-year interdepartmental Master of Science degree emphasizes the complexity of supply chain and its dependence on the interaction of technology, operations, planning, management and policy-making.
 The Master of Science is interdepartmental involving faculty and research scientists from several departments depending on the particular program of study.
 Faculty members and research staff from MIT CTL typically serve as research advisors and mentors.
 The degree is administered by Interdepartmental Transportation Education Committee which is hosted by the Department of Civil and Environmental Engineering (CEE).
 Interested students should apply for the interdepartmental MST (Master of Science in Transportation) degree and indicate on their application that they wish to concentrate on logistics and supply chain.